 Ethic approval: All of the techniques employed in this study were authorized by the research and ethics committee of the Faculty of Medicine and Health Sciences at Sana'a University, Sana'a, Yemen (Approval No. UGR/SU-223).

-Antimicrobial susceptibility testing:The isolates were screened using the disc diffusion method (Kirby-Bauer disc diffusion method) on Mueller-Hinton agar (MHA) plates in accordance with the criteria of the Clinical and Laboratory Standards Institute (CLSI) to determine their antibiotic susceptibility[10].
-Amoxicillin+Clavulanic acid (20+10μg), Amikacin (10μg), Azithromycin (15μg), Cefotaxime (30μg), Ceftazidime (30μg), Cefazoline (30μg), Cephradin (30μg), Cefoxitin (30μg), Cefuroxime (30μg), Ceftriaxone (30μg), Cefoperazone (30μg), Cefepime (30μg), Co-Trimoxazole (25μg), Ciprofloxacin (10μg), Imipenem (10μg), Gentamicin (10μg), Meropenem (10μg), Norfloxacin (10μg), Moxifloxacin (10μg), Piperacillin (100μg), and Tobramycin (10μg).
+Antimicrobial susceptibility testing:The isolates were screened using the disc diffusion method (Kirby-Bauer disc diffusion method) on Mueller-Hinton agar (MHA) plates in accordance with the criteria of the Clinical and Laboratory Standards Institute (CLSI) to determine their antibiotic susceptibility10.
+Amoxicillin+Clavulanic acid (20+10μg), Amikacin (10μg), Azithromycin (15μg), Cefotaxime (30μg), Ceftazidime (30μg), Cefazoline (30μg), Cephradin (30μg), Cefoxitin (30μg), Cefuroxime (30μg), Ceftriaxone (30μg), Cefoperazone (30μg), Cefepime (30μg), Co-Trimoxazole (25μg), Ciprofloxacin (10μg), Imipenem (10μg), Gentamicin (10μg), Meropenem (10μg), Norfloxacin (10μg), Moxifloxacin (10μg), Piperacillin (100μg), and Tobramycin (10μg)(……..) were the antibiotics that used in this investigation.

 Testing for production of ESBL (MDDST):A disc containing four cephalosporins (Ceftriaxone, 3GC-Cefotaxime, 4GC Cefepime, and Cefpodoxime) and amoxicillin-clavulanate (20/10 μg) was used in the Modified Double Disc Synergy Test (MDDST) to assess each strain's ability to produce Extended Spectrum Beta-Lactamase (ESBL).
 On a Mueller-Hinton agar plate, a lawn culture of the organisms was established in accordance with CLSI guidelines10.
 Placing a disc in the center of the plate held 20/10 μg of amoxicillin-clavulanate.
 The amoxicillin-clavulanate disc's center was positioned 15 mm and 20 mm from the center of the 3GC and 4GC discs, respectively11.
 Any expansion or deformation in the zone toward the disc of amoxicillin and clavulanate was considered indicative of ESBL development.
 The combined disc test was used to validate ESBL production in accordance with CLSI recommendations.

 Detection of ESBL genotypes by multiplex PCR amplification: Multiplex PCR was used to check for the presence of blaSHV, blaCTX-M, and blaTEM genes in the isolates that tested positive for ESBL production in the first screening test13.
 This approach was somewhat modified from that used by Monsteinet al.12.
-Using a PrestoTM Mini gDNA bacterial kit, freshly cultivated isolates of bacteria were utilized to prepare template deoxyribonucleic acid (DNA).
-0.2 units/μl Ampliqon Taq DNA polymerase, 0.4 mM of each dNTP, 0.4 μM of each primer, and 2 μl DNA template (density of 10 ng/μl) were used in all PCR reactions.
+Using a PrestoTM Mini gDNA bacterial kit(….), freshly cultivated isolates of bacteria were utilized to prepare template deoxyribonucleic acid (DNA).
+0.2 units/μl Ampliqon Taq DNA polymerase, 0.4 mM of each dNTP, 0.4 μM of each primer, and 2 μl DNA template (density of 10 ng/μl) were used in all PCR reactions(……..).
 The Master Mix included 20 mM Tris-HCl pH 8.5, 0.2% Tween® 20, 3 mM MgCl2, and (NH4)2S04.
 The following settings were made for the polymerase chain reaction amplification: a 10-minute main denaturation step at 95°C; thirty denaturation cycles at 94°C for 30 seconds; annealing at 60°C for 30 seconds; an extension step at 72°C for two minutes; and a final extension step at 72°C for ten minutes.
-Size separation PCR amplicons were used in conjunction with agarose gel electrophoresis to identify the corresponding genes(Table 1).
+Size separation PCR amplicons were used in conjunction with agarose gel electrophoresis to identify the corresponding genes(…..)(Table 1).

 RESULTS